-- Infant and Child Development Program from birth to 5 years who have a developmental disability or are at risk of a developmental delay.
+Infant and Child Development Program from birth to school entry who have a developmental disability or are at risk of a developmental delay.

-- Medically Fragile Technologically Dependant bi-weekly Saturday Respite Program for under 18 years of age.
+Medically Fragile Technologically Dependent bi-weekly Saturday Respite Program for under 18 years of age.

 In addition to these services the staff of Developmental Support Services also offer a variety of community outreach, group work and educational forums such as:

 - T.O.E.P.
 Theatre Orangeville Exceptional Players for 11-17 years of age

 - Challenging Temperament Workshop Series

 - Feelings After Birth – Post Partum Support Group for Mothers

 - Adult Social Group for adults with a developmental disability or autism spectrum disorder and are clients of Service Coordination Adults

 - Parent/Caregiver Support Group – Parent led support group for elementary school age children.
 Contact Jennifer Campbell at 519-938-1497